nlharms414/nlharms414/README.md

 - 👋 Hi, I’m @nlharms414
-- 🌱 I’m currently pursuing a graduate degree in statistics!
+- 🌱 I’m currently pursuing a masters degree in statistics!
 - 📫 How to reach me: nharms5@unl.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I only have one wisdom tooth!